Anonymous327/muxing-tools-gui/README.md

     └── subtitles/   # External subtitle files
 ```

 **Note**: This is a portable application.
 All settings and configurations are stored locally in the application folder and will persist between sessions.
+Also, I should probably create a more detailed guide at some point.